 We commission services

-Central Queensland, Wide Bay, Sunshine Coast PHN has been structured as a commissioning organisation, which means that the PHN does not directly deliver any primary health services.
+Central Queensland, Wide Bay, Sunshine Coast PHN is a commissioning organisation, which means we do not directly deliver any primary health services.
 Instead, we contract the most appropriate providers to deliver health services to patients within the community, using Commonwealth funding.

-In its simplest form, commissioning involves an ongoing process of planning and purchasing of services to meet the identified health needs of local populations.
-Commissioning enables us to use our limited funding to improve health outcomes in our community.
+Commissioning involves an ongoing process of planning and purchasing of services to meet the identified health needs of local populations.
+Commissioning enables us to use our limited funding to improve health outcomes in our communities.

 Services are based on health needs